nbenn/s3vec/README.md

 points <- mapply(point, runif(100), runif(100), SIMPLIFY = FALSE)
 ```

-Now we would like to implement a `max` function that returns the point with the greatest distance from the origin.
+We would like to implement a `max` function that returns the point with the greatest distance from the origin.
 We cannot use s3 dispatch on `point`, because our collection of points is a list.
 For a function like `abs`, this is less of an issue, as it can be applied to individual objects by iterating through the list.

 ``` r
 abs.point <- function(x) {